Martin Logan Impression ESL 11A

-The AVM Ovation A6.2 amp that Jan delivered along with the speakers, however, works marvellously with the ESL 11A’s: fast, powerful, transparent and very lively it may not be a “romantic” amp, but it always carries across the emotional message clearly without ever sounding aggressive.
+The AVM Ovation A6.2 amp that Jan delivered along with the speakers, however, matched marvelously with the ESL 11A’s: fast, powerful, transparent and very lively it may not be a “romantic” amp, but it always carries across the emotional message clearly without ever sounding aggressive.

 As the Rowland model sixes were set up in the other room, I did not try them with the ESL 11A’s.
 Experience gathered using the Ethoses, however, suggests that they will mate beautifully too.
 The latter also worked very well with both the Accuphase E-260 and the Devialet 120, so those brands may also be a nice option for the ESL 11A’s.

 Martin Logan speakers sound a lot cleaner and more transparent than Apogees, and even more so than the typical dynamic speaker.
 This is certainly spectacular to hear, but it might also take some getting used to.
 In this case, it might be worthwhile to experiment with other speaker cables than those that were used for the previous speakers.

 I have only used the speakers with Jorma Design no.3 cables and as these worked so well on so many levels I have not carried out further experiments.
 The Jormas are very refined and detailed, but also very clean themselves and not very full sounding.
-Because the Logans are so transparent and uncoloured, this may not have been the best combination, leaving me to desire some more body in the upper midrange with some music.
+Because the Logans are so transparent and uncolored, this may not have been the best combination, leaving me to desire some more body in the upper midrange with some music.